luksgrin/PyEvoMotion/README.md

   -ep, --export_plots   Export the plots of the analysis.
   -l LENGTH_FILTER, --length_filter LENGTH_FILTER
                         Length filter for the sequences (removes sequences with length less than the specified value).
 Default is 0.
-  -n N_THRESHOLD, --n_threshold N_THRESHOLD
-                        Minimum number of sequences required in a time interval to compute statistics.
-Default is 2.
   -xj, --export_json    Export the run arguments to a json file.
   -ij IMPORT_JSON, --import_json IMPORT_JSON
                         Import the run arguments from a JSON file.
 If this argument is passed, the other arguments are ignored.
 The JSON file must contain the mandatory keys 'seqs', 'meta', and 'out'.